-Hayes attended Howard University in Washington at the age of 16 and graduated in 1942 with a degree in sociology.
+Hayes enrolled Howard University in Washington at age sixteen and graduated with a degree in sociology in 1942.
 After Howard, she worked as a civil servant for the federal government in World War II-era Washington, D.C. but returned to Cambridge after the war.
 Despite her grandfather’s political and economic influence, the Maryland Department of Social Services, for example, refused to hire Hayes or any other black social workers.
 Gloria Hayes married local school teacher Harry Richardson in 1948 and raised a family for the next thirteen years.

 When the SNCC-led protests faltered in 1962, Richardson and other parents created the Cambridge Nonviolent Action Committee (CNAC) which became the only adult-led SNCC affiliate in the civil rights organization’s history.
 CNAC enlarged the scope of grievances to include housing and employment discrimination and inadequate health care.
 Richardson was selected to lead CNAC.

-This Richardson-led effort differed from most other civil rights campaigns of the era.
-It took place in a border state rather than the Deep South.
+Taking place in a border state rather than the Deep South, the Richardson-led effort differed from most other civil rights campaigns of the era.
 It addressed a much wider array of issues rather than the one or two that motivated other campaigns.
 Since Richardson and her followers refused to commit to non-violence as a philosophy or a tactic, CNAC protests were far more violent and confrontational.
-Protests in 1963, for example, prompted Maryland Governor J. Millard Tawes to send in the Maryland National Guard.
+Protests in 1963, for example, prompted Maryland Governor J. Millard Tawes to send in the National Guard.
 The Guard remained in the city, which was effectively under martial law, for nearly a year.
-The Cambridge Movement also drew the attention of U.S. Attorney General Bobby Kennedy who unsuccessfully attempted to broker an agreement between Cambridge’s white political leaders and Richardson’s CNAC.
+The Cambridge Movement also drew the attention of U.S. Attorney General Bobby Kennedy, who unsuccessfully attempted to broker an agreement between Cambridge’s white political leaders and Richardson’s CNAC.